Multibit-Legacy/multibit/src/main/izpack/mac/readme.txt

 This is NOT production code yet so please read the following notes:

-1) The encryption algorithm used in 0.5.1alpha HAS CHANGED from 0.5.0alpha.
+1) How the encrypted wallets are stored in MultiBit 0.5.1alpha HAS CHANGED from the 0.5.0alpha version.

    For your MultiBit 0.5.0alpha encrypted wallets:

-   + Open them in 0.5.0alpha and do a File | Remove Password.
+   + Open them in MultiBit 0.5.0alpha and do a
+     "File | Remove Password".
    + Close 0.5.0alpha.
-   + Open them in 0.5.1alpha.
+   + Open them in MultiBit 0.5.1alpha.
 You can then re-encrypt them.

 2) It is recommended you keep your encrypted wallets in a separate